Take from WebAIM website

 Adaptive keyboard

-A web-based word on-screen keyboard with word completion technology can be found athttp://www.enetplanet.com/kb_fr/- external link.
+A web-based word on-screen keyboard with word completion technology can be found athttp://www.enetplanet.com/kb_fr/.
 In nearly all cases, people who need this technology will have it installed on their own computer, rather than using a Web-based version, but an online version can be useful when users are away from their regular computer.
 It can also be a useful tool to help developers understand how this particular type of technology works.

 Eye-tracking